 1. A More Optimistic, Hopeful Era

-The last couple of decades have constantly seen the mutant race brought to the edge of extinction, and it's frankly a relief to see that come to an end.
-X-Men: Gold will see a team led by none other than fan-favorite Kitty Pryde, and writer Marc Guggenheim explained:
+The last few decades have seen the mutant race brought to the edge of extinction time and again, and it's frankly a relief to see that come to an end.
+X-Men: Prime launches Kitty Pryde's campaign to claim a whole new future for the mutant race, and her vision is a wonderfully optimistic one that's reminiscent of Cyclops's in Joss Whedon's classic Astonishing X-Men.
+As writer Marc Guggenheim explained to IGN:

 “We are post the war with the Inhumans.
 The X-Men are sort of at a crossroads.
 They're at a point where they are trying to decide, is there a future for the X-Men?
 And Kitty is very much of the mindset that there is a future for the X-Men and it's a bright future.
 That there's more work that the X-Men still have to do.
 Not just for mutants, but really for humanity."